Edible landscaping is to get those ‘Wow! Gorgeous!’ reactions in your garden.

-Flowers and taller, eye-appealing structures, layers, and color all play a role to our mind’s reaction to seeing a garden.
+Flowers and taller, eye-appealing structures, layers, and color all play a role in our mind’s reaction to seeing a garden.

 - Frilly leaves such as carrot, celery, parsnip, celeriac, dill make a nice contrast with rounder leaves like beets, lettuce, and many greens.

-- Sharper leaves like leeks, onions and garlic add a nice variance too and add some height.
+- Sharper leaves like leeks, Welsh onions, and garlic add a nice variance too and add some height.

-- Colour: Certain vegetables stick out more like ‘Bright Lights’ Swiss Chard which comes in orange, pink, yellow, white, red, etc with bright green leaves.
+- Color: Certain vegetables stick out more like ‘Bright Lights’ Swiss Chard which comes in orange, pink, yellow, white, red, etc. with bright green leaves.
 Beet greens are also striking, as are many lettuce varieties.
-Grow lots of flowers in your garden for colour everywhere!
+Grow lots of flowers in your garden for color everywhere!